Atlantic pygmy octopus: Physical characteristics

 O. joubini is red-orange in color which is caused by pigmented cells called chromatophores that are common in many animals.
 Compared to other species of octopus, the O. joubini color patterning is relatively less complex.
 They are capable of becoming a dark, light, or intermediate shade ranging from brown to orange.
 As hatchlings, their chromatophores can also appear yellow.

 Though research is limited, some studies suggest that O. joubini have a complex system of sensory cells along their lip that serve a chemotactic function.
 These cells are highly ciliated and contain high concentrations of sensory neurons, some of which are thought to act as mechanoreceptors, and some as chemoreceptors.
 These neurons are likely chemoreceptors, considering the species' benthic lifestyle and the advantages that come with chemotactic sensitivity.

 Habitat

 O. joubini are found in the warm temperate to tropical waters of the Atlantic, thriving in temperatures ranging from 18 to 25 C. They are benthic and are typically found on soft, muddy substrates around 10 to 15 m deep.
 Many laboratory experiments have shown that O. joubini prefer to remain hidden or, in the case of a tank environment, close to the sides of the enclosure.
 This behavior is presumably for protection against outside predators, though no literature describes specific predators of the O. joubini.
 In many instances, O. joubini observed in their natural habitat are found hidden in empty soda cans, and some researchers even obtained them by collecting soda cans from the ocean floor.
+They prefer to shelter in small cavities on the ocean floor and compete for viable crevices with many other animals, including mantis shrimp such as N. bredini.